kylrth/kylrth.github.io/content/post/québec/index.md

 In just a few months we've gotten pretty good at reading road signs and getting the gist of documents in French, but we'd like to get comfortable communicating in French as well.
 Fortunately, Québec has a ton of resources for French learners.
 For example, I'm currently attending a free weekly French conversation workshop at a community center up the street from our apartment.

 The Québec government also sponsors free [French courses](https://www.quebec.ca/en/education/learn-french) to help integrate immigrants into Québec society.
-The courses are run by various local non-profits and educational institutions.{{% sidenote %}}They also offer financial assistance under certain conditions (one of which being that you have a social insurance number).{{% /sidenote %}} I'm currently signed up to start a 12 hour/week course in July, and they're offering CA$25 per 3-hour session.
-The courses are in high demand, so you'll have to watch the registration page of the institution in your area to make sure you can get registered.
+The courses are run by various local non-profits and educational institutions.{{% sidenote %}}They also offer financial assistance under certain conditions (one of which being that you have a social insurance number).
+I took a 12 hour/week course starting in July, and I received offering CA$25 per 3-hour session.{{% /sidenote %}} The courses are in high demand, so you'll have to watch the registration page of the institution in your area to make sure you can get registered.
 Registration usually opens several months in advance of the start date, and fills up within a week or so.

 To be clear, it's not necessary to know French to live in Montréal.
 We've been able to function just fine, especially since we live in a neighborhood with a large English-speaking population.
 In our neighborhood, the store clerks speak to you in English first, and switch if responded to in French.
 But this is not the norm in most of Montréal, let alone the rest of Québec.
 And even in our situation, you need to be comfortable with a little bit of confusion when you go out and have to read signs or interact with people.
 Learning French is also essential if you want to be social outside of the immigrant community.

+## community services

+The government here provides a lot of cool community services for free/cheap that are a lot more expensive in other places we've lived.
+For example, community pools have free swim periods that are completely open to the public.
+You just walk in, no pass or registration needed.
+There are also community centers like [CELO](https://celocdn.org/) where you can participate in classes and activities, some (like French conversation workshops) at reduced rates.

+In addition to the French courses, the government also funds non-profits to help immigrants understand the institutions in Canada and more specifically Québec.
+We had a free meeting at [ALAC](https://www.alac.qc.ca/) where they were able to answer a lot of our questions about paths to permanent residency.

 ## **Welcome to Canada!** 🇨🇦